MeshTailor: Cutting Seams via Generative Mesh Traversal: Data

 \subsection{Data Processing}

 \paragraph{Dataset sources.} We train and evaluate on two large-scale datasets covering diverse assets: TexVerse~\cite{TexVerse} and GarmentCodeData~\cite{GarmentCodeData}.

 \paragraph{TexVerse preprocessing.} For TexVerse, we first filter for high-quality UV layouts by checking for valid per-corner UV coordinates and ensuring all faces have consistent UV mappings.
 We then decompose each mesh into part-level connected components to match production assets where seams are authored per part.
-To reduce bias toward trivial cases, we discard parts with fewer than 256 triangles.
-We cap the training resolution at 2,000 triangles; meshes exceeding this limit are decimated \cite{Seamless} to below 2,000 while preserving geometric detail.
+We cap the training resolution at 2,000 triangles (Fig.~\ref{fig:face_count_distribution}), since the majority of part-level samples already fall below this threshold; meshes exceeding the limit are decimated \cite{Seamless} to below 2,000 while preserving geometric detail.
 Finally, we convert meshes to manifold surfaces using standard mesh repair operations to ensure consistent topology.

 \paragraph{VLM-based filtering.} We further remove overly simple primitives (e.g., cuboids, cylinders, spheres) using a VLM (Qwen3-VL~\cite{Qwen3-VL}).
 These cases provide little seam-structure diversity and can dominate training, biasing the model toward trivial solutions.
 The VLM is prompted to classify whether a mesh is a simple geometric primitive based on a $2\times2$ grid of four rendered views.